Iron: Excess

 Iron uptake is tightly regulated by the human body, which has no regulated physiological means of excreting iron.
 Only small amounts of iron are lost daily due to mucosal and skin epithelial cell sloughing, so control of iron levels is primarily accomplished by regulating uptake.
 Regulation of iron uptake is impaired in some people as a result of a genetic defect that maps to the HLA-H gene region on chromosome 6 and leads to abnormally low levels of hepcidin, a key regulator of the entry of iron into the circulatory system in mammals.
 In these people, excessive iron intake can result in iron overload disorders, known medically as hemochromatosis.
 Many people have an undiagnosed genetic susceptibility to iron overload, and are not aware of a family history of the problem.
 For this reason, people should not take iron supplements unless they suffer from iron deficiency and have consulted a doctor.
 Hemochromatosis is estimated to be the cause of 0.3–0.8% of all metabolic diseases of Caucasians.

 Overdoses of ingested iron can cause excessive levels of free iron in the blood.
 High blood levels of free ferrous iron react with peroxides to produce highly reactive free radicals that can damage DNA, proteins, lipids, and other cellular components.
 Iron toxicity occurs when the cell contains free iron, which generally occurs when iron levels exceed the availability of transferrin to bind the iron.
 Damage to the cells of the gastrointestinal tract can also prevent them from regulating iron absorption, leading to further increases in blood levels.
 Iron typically damages cells in the heart, liver and elsewhere, causing adverse effects that include coma, metabolic acidosis, shock, liver failure, coagulopathy, long-term organ damage, and even death.
 Humans experience iron toxicity when the iron exceeds 20 milligrams for every kilogram of body mass; 60 milligrams per kilogram is considered a lethal dose.
 Overconsumption of iron, often the result of children eating large quantities of ferrous sulfate tablets intended for adult consumption, is one of the most common toxicological causes of death in children under six.
 The Dietary Reference Intake (DRI) sets the Tolerable Upper Intake Level (UL) for adults at 45 mg/day.
 For children under fourteen years old the UL is 40 mg/day.

 The medical management of iron toxicity is complicated, and can include use of a specific chelating agent called deferoxamine to bind and expel excess iron from the body.

-ADHD

-Some research has suggested that low thalamic iron levels may play a role in the pathophysiology of ADHD.
-Some researchers have found that iron supplementation can be effective especially in the inattentive subtype of the disorder.

-Some researchers in the 2000s suggested a link between low levels of iron in the blood and ADHD.
-A 2012 study found no such correlation.
+In the human brain

+Iron is vital for function of the human brain.
+Iron is tightly regulated in the brain, limiting the impact of both iron deficiency and excess.
+If these systems are overwhelmed by nutritional deficiency, especially in pregnancy and infancy, there can be long-term health consequences but direct connections are difficult to establish because nutritional deficiency is usually linked to other health related problems.
+Excess iron is correlated with some neurodegenerative conditions but the cause is not known.